RMS Tayleur

-RMS Tayleur was a full-rigged iron clipper ship chartered by the White Star Line.
+RMS Tayleur was a short-lived, full-rigged iron clipper ship chartered by the White Star Line.
 She was large, fast and technically advanced.
-She ran aground off Lambay Island and sank, on her maiden voyage, in 1854.
+She ran aground off Lambay Island and sank on her maiden voyage in 1854.
 Of more than 650 aboard, only 280 survived.
 She has been described as "the first Titanic".

 History

 Construction

 Tayleur was designed by William Rennie of Liverpool and built at the Charles Tayleur Foundry at Warrington for owners Charles Moore & Company (of Mooresfort, Lattin, Co Tipperary).
 She was launched in Warrington on the River Mersey on 4 October 1853 - it had taken just six months to build her.
+Prior to her launch, her future Captain John Noble had fallen into one of the seven holds and injured himself seriously.
 She was 230 feet in length with a 40-foot beam and displaced 1,750 tons, while 4,000 tons of cargo could be carried in holds 28 feet deep below three decks.
+Tayleur also had a net register tonnage of 2,500.
 She was named after Charles Tayleur, founder of the Vulcan Engineering Works, Bank Quay, Warrington.

+Intended to begin her maiden voyage on November 20 1853, her large size resulted in the delay of her maiden voyage by 2 months.

-The new ship was chartered by White Star to serve the booming Australian trade routes, as transport to and from the colony was in high demand due to the discovery of gold there.
+The new ship was chartered by White Star to serve the booming Australian trade routes, as transport to and from the colony was in high demand following the discovery of gold in Australia in 1851.

 Disaster

-Tayleur left Liverpool on 19 January 1854, on her maiden voyage, for Melbourne, Australia, with a complement of 652 passengers and crew.
+Tayleur left Liverpool on 19 January 1854, on her maiden voyage, for Melbourne, Australia, with a complement of 627 passengers and 25 crew.
 She was mastered by 29-year-old Captain John Noble.
-During the inquiry, it was determined that her crew of 71 had only 37 trained seamen amongst them, of which 10 could not speak English.
+During the inquiry, it was determined that her crew of 25 had only had 12 trained seamen amongst them, of which 8 could not speak English.
 It was reported in newspaper accounts that many of the crew were seeking free passage to Australia.
-Most of the crew were able to survive.
+Most of the crew were able to survive Tayleur's sinking.